Updated June 4, 2021

-There’s no need to comb through your insurance coverage documents to determine if Airbnb home sharing is a safe and sound option for you.
+There’s no need to comb through your insurance coverage documents to determine if Airbnb home-sharing is a safe and sound option for you.
 Instead, we’ll lay it all out here.

-Property owners generally have fewer hoops to jump through in order to be Airbnb hosts, but it’s possible your city has certain regulations or restrictions dictating how you manage your short-term vacation rental.
+Property owners generally have fewer hoops to jump through to be Airbnb hosts.
+Still, your city may have specific regulations or restrictions dictating how you manage your short-term vacation rental.
 But since this is an insurance blog, let’s keep the focus on insurance coverage.

 Becoming an Airbnb host can be a process that’s fraught with anxieties.
-Even if you don’t rent out your primary dwelling (some people buy properties solely to act as Airbnb rentals), it can be nervewracking to allow complete strangers to post up at your place for a few days.
+Even if you don’t rent out your primary dwelling (some people buy properties solely to act as Airbnb rentals), it can be nerve-wracking to allow complete strangers to post up at your place for a few days.
 But how exactly does this type of insurance coverage work?

-For example, if an Airbnb guest stumbles on your staircase and is injured in your Airbnb, host protection insurance protects you in case they decide to sue.
+For example, if an Airbnb guest stumbles on your staircase and is injured in your Airbnb, host protection insurance protects you if they decide to sue.
 If an international guest damages her European hair straightener in your American outlet, host protection insurance will likely cover the cost of the straightener.

 Host protection insurance typically protects hosts from litigation.
-Another service offered by Airbnb, the host guarantee, is more comparable to an insurance policy for your stuff—your “personal property,” in insurance parlance.
+Another service offered by Airbnb, the host guarantee, is more comparable to an insurance policy for your stuff—your “personal property” in insurance parlance.
 Like host protection insurance, the host guarantee offers up to $1 million in coverage.
 But in this case, it’s dedicated to covering your belongings rather than reducing your liability.
 Host guarantee coverage doesn’t cost anything and is automatically applied to every listing.
 In short, the host guarantee covers property damage caused by guests—whether it’s a stain on your rug or a stolen statuette.

 Of course, there are some caveats to this type of insurance.

 Host guarantee coverage only applies to property within the listing itself.
-If your listing is for one room in a larger home, host guarantee insurance coverage will protect anything within that room.
+If your listing is for one room in a larger home, the host guarantee insurance coverage will protect anything within that room.
 Items and property in common areas (like a lobby, shared kitchen, or entryway) are not protected—however, common areas are covered by Airbnb host protection insurance, which we covered earlier.